Maths can be a tricky subject - both to learn and to teach.

 Sometimes, if there are missing tools, it’s a good time to just pause.
 Take a break and do some evaluating.
 Maybe think of another way to approach maths instead of going through your workbook - we have math songs, free math games and activities, telling the time block clocks to build, and a variety of resources to help with maths - outside of the workbooks.

 Pause and say, “Okay, what’s missing here?
-Why are we struggling?
+Why am I struggling to teach maths?
 Is there something new or different that we can do?”

 Don't be afraid to take a break, get some fresh air and come back and approach it differently.